 Black Owned Businesses

-Black-owned businesses accounted for 28.2 percent of businesses in the District of Columbia, which led the nation, followed by Georgia, where 20.4 percent of businesses were black-owned, and Maryland, where 19.3 percent of businesses were black-owned.
+Black-owned businesses accounted for 34.8 percent of all businesses in the District of Columbia, which led the nation, followed by Mississippi, where 27.7 percent of businesses were black-owned, and Georgia, where 27.6 percent of businesses were black-owned.